mimmi20/monolog-laminas-factory/README.md

 return [
     'log' => [
+        \Laminas\Log\Logger::class => [
             'handlers' => [
                 'myHandlerName' => [
                     'type' => 'logmatic',

                     'options' => [
                         'token' => 'sometokenhere', // Log token supplied by Logmatic.
                         'hostname' => 'region', //  Optional: Host name supplied by Logmatic.
                         'appname' => 'region', //  Optional: Application name supplied by Logmatic.
                         'useSSL' => true, // Optional: Whether or not SSL encryption should be used.
                         'level' => \Psr\Log\LogLevel::DEBUG, // Optional: The minimum logging level at which this handler will be triggered
                         'bubble' => true, // Optional: Whether the messages that are handled can bubble up the stack or not 'timeout' => 10.0, // Optional
                         'writeTimeout' => 5.0, // Optional
                         'persistent' => false, // Optional
                         'chunkSize' => 100, // Optional

                         'formatter' => [], // Optional: Formatter for the handler.
                         'processors' => [], // Optional: Processors for the handler.
+                    ],
                 ],
             ],
         ],